spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-kubectl.md

 ### Deploy Prometheus and Grafana

-Metrics are "`scraped`" from deployed pods by Prometheus when configured with the appropriate annotations.
+The [Prometheus RSocket](https://github.com/micrometer-metrics/prometheus-rsocket-proxy) allows to establish a persistent bidirectional `RSocket` connections between all Stream and Task applications and one or more `Prometheus RSocket Proxy` instances.
+Prometheus is configured to scrape each proxy instance.
+Proxies in turn use the connection to pull metrics from each application.
 The scraped metrics are viewable through Grafana dashboards.
-Out of the box, Grafana comes pre-configured with a Prometheus data source connection along with Data Flow specific Grafana dashboards to monitor the streaming applications composed in a data pipeline.
+Out of the box, Grafana dashboard comes pre-configured with a Prometheus data-source connection along with Data Flow specific dashboards to monitor the streaming and/or task applications composed in a data pipeline.

 <!--TIP-->